apache/sdap-nexus/integrations/esri/README.md

 `properties`.
 A window will pop and you will see a path pointing to the `daily_difference_average.py`.
 Ensure that this is the correct path for the script.

+When creating an interactive polygon in the toolbox, click on the pencil, create your shape within the ArcGIS pro map, and double click on the red dot when finished drawing the shape.
+You may also right click on the final red dot and click Finish.

 ### User
 For usage purposes please use `nexus_toolbox_embedded.tbx`.
-This toolbox has the python scripts embeedded within which means that you cannot change the underlying script codes for the tools.
+This toolbox has the python scripts embedded within which means that you cannot change the underlying script codes for the tools.
+To use, you can simply make a connection to this toolbox (after downloading) in the Catalog by right clicking Toolboxes > Add Toolbox > and identifying `nexus_toolbox_embedded.tbx`.
 If you are a developer, please refer to the section above.